reclosedev/pyautocad/docs/usage.rst

 .. literalinclude:: example.py
    :lines: 26-30

-To modify objects in document, we need to find interesting objects, and change its properties.
+To modify objects in document, we need to find interesting objects and change its properties.
 Some properties are described with constants, e.g. text alignment.
 These constants can be accessed through :data:`ACAD`.
 Let's change all text objects text alignment: